Formatting and presenting your assessments correctly is important because many include marks for presentation.

 Most of the guidelines above also apply to hard copies (printed or handwritten documents).

-If your course requires or allows handwritten assignments, be sure to follow the course instructions on presenting handwritten assignments.
+If your course requires or allows handwritten assessments, be sure to follow the course instructions on presenting handwritten assessments.